 - The sound of a care worker singing along to music during morning care tasks can increase positive emotions and reduce aggression.

 - Soothing background music during dinner times can increase food intake and reduce irritability and depressed mood scores.

 There is no conclusive evidence that the level of indoor light can influence responsive behaviours or improve sleep quality.
 However, several studies have demonstrated that indoor light may influence mood [7, 9], and quality of life , and help people orientate their space.
 Furthermore, a very cool light of moderate intensity has shown some promise in reducing agitation.
 However, at its most basic, people need good, strong lighting (preferably natural and without glare) to be able to see properly.

 The reviews on dementia-friendly environments raised several concerns between them as to the methods used in some of the studies.
 This reduces the degree of certainty we might have about the benefits of some aspects of dementia-friendly environments.
 For example:

 - Most studies only had a small number of participants.
 [4, 6]

-- Studies did not compare the effectiveness of dementia-friendly environments across different stages of dementia.
+- Studies did not compare the effectiveness of dementia-friendly environments across different stages or types of dementia.
+[9, 13]

 - The environmental elements studied varied widely across studies making it hard to conclude their overall effectiveness.
 [2, 10]